 Following teenagers in the POC community who are battling mental illness and how it affects them in their everyday life.
-This film is one of four short social-impact documentaries co-produced by GlobalGirl Media + Women’s Voices Now, summer 2018.
+Everywhere We Go is one of four short social-impact documentaries co-produced by GlobalGirl Media + Women’s Voices Now, summer 2018.

 Keianna Johnson is a freelance filmmaker and writer from Pomona, CA. She is passionate about the destigmatization of mental health disorders in the POC community as well as prioritizing the voices that tend to be overlooked in society.
 She currently writes for Rookie Magazine as a diarist.

 Josie Ramirez is a sophomore who attends LIBRA Academy at Marquez High School.
 She hopes to advocate for everyone all over the world on any and all issues that they are facing, and give back to her community.
 As well as being a student, she is a varsity cheerleader, President of the Feminist Club and proud member of Girls Learn International and American Foundation for Suicide Prevention.

 Josephine has been awarded a scholarship through Girls Learn International to attend the UN’s Commission of the Status of Women in 2019.

 Angie Rodriguez is the first-born of two Mexican immigrants and one of the few girls in her large family.
 At 22 years old, she will be the first college graduate in her family.
 Angelica grew up in the streets of South Central Los Angeles which has helped shape her identity today, although she feels her community is considered inferior by outsiders who are unable to see it through her lens.
 She hopes to give back to the place she calls home.